fmillion-mnsu/cs401-f24/G_ASSIGN1.md

    If so, congratulations - you built a kernel!

-   **Copy** the `Image` file out of the above path, and store it somewhere.
-Also, rename it to `kernel1`.
+   Create a project directory, such as in your home directory (e.g. `/home/your_username/assignment1`). **Copy** the `Image` file out of the above path into the directory you created.
+After copying, rename the `Image` file to `Image1`.
 I leave it as an exercise to you to create a directory and copy and rename the `Image` file there.

    > Note that the kernel actually doesn't contain many drivers internally.
 Most modern Linux setups use **loadable modules** for drivers, which are essentially pieces of code that can be injected into the kernel at runtime.
    >
    > Building the kernel *does* build the modules, so the build still takes quite some time.

-10. Now, we're going to make a modification to the kernel.
+1. Now, we're going to make a modification to the kernel.

     Run `make nconfig`.